-And Catherine recorded short video messages for a number of INTO members, including Heritage New Zealand, to update their members on the impacts of Covid-19, the Saint Lucia and Trinidad and Tobago National Trusts for their 2020 AGMs, and the National Trust of Zimbabwe on the occasion of their diamond anniversary.
+Catherine recorded a number of short video messages for INTO members, including Heritage New Zealand, to update their members on the impacts of Covid-19, the Saint Lucia and Trinidad and Tobago National Trusts for their 2020 AGMs, and the National Trust of Zimbabwe on the occasion of their diamond anniversary.

-"The National Trust of Zimbabwe has achieved so much to be proud of in its 60 years, including a remarkable and beautiful property portfolio, and a range of activities and campaigns through which you stand up for the natural, built and cultural heritage of Zimbabwe". - Dame Fiona Reynolds, Chair of INTO
+"The National Trust of Zimbabwe has achieved so much to be proud of in its 60 years, including a remarkable and beautiful property portfolio, and a range of activities and campaigns through which you stand up for the natural, built and cultural heritage of Zimbabwe."

+Dame Fiona Reynolds, Chair of INTO